cloudworks-ai/secureos-azure-setup/README.md

 # SecureOS Azure Evidence Collector Setup

 This repository contains a setup script that grants SecureOS read-only access to your Azure subscription for compliance evidence collection.
-The script uses **Federated Identity** (workload identity federation) to allow SecureOS's AWS infrastructure to securely access your Azure resources without requiring secrets or keys.
+The script uses **Workload Identity Federation** to allow SecureOS's EKS (Kubernetes) workloads to securely access your Azure resources without requiring secrets or keys.

 ## Overview